 You can password protect a PDF file during conversion with novaPDF Pro.
 Simply open the document you want converted to a password-protected PDF, then print it to novaPDF and choose to add a pasword during conversion.

 With novaPDF Pro you can password-protect PDF files in two ways:

-The first method is to change the default printing settings to password-protect a PDF file for the current print job only - this means that everytime you'll want to password-protect a PDF file you'll need to modify the printing settings.
+- The easiet method is to change the default printing settings to password-protect a PDF file for the current print job only - this means that everytime you'll want to password-protect a PDF file you'll need to modify the printing settings.

 Password-protect a PDF file with novaPDF Pro using the default settings:

 To password protect a PDF file by modifying the default settings:

 - Open the document that you want to convert to a password protected PDF.
 Go to File->Print, select novaPDF and click on OK.

 - In the Save PDF file window that shows up, check the Protect PDF document option.

 - Click on the Passwords button and enter an User password and/or an Owner password then click on Finish to generate the PDF: